ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ```
 {: codeblock}

-where CIDR1, 2 are IP addressess of the form a.b.c.d/e
+where CIDR1, 2 are IP addresses of the form a.b.c.d/e

 ## Updating the network configuration or IP allowlist